1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 4.1 Number, Qualifications.

 4.1.2.
-To be eligible for election as a Director or Officer, an individual must be an Individual member.
+To be eligible for election as a Director, an individual must be an Individual member.
 No individual may hold more than one Directorship at any time.
-Directors commit to fully participate in the regular board meetings and MARP activities.
+Directors commit to fully participate in the regular board meetings, MARP activities and must be a MARP member at the time of election or appointment to their position.

 4.2 Election and Term.
-All Directors and Officers shall commence their terms of office on May 1.
+All Directors and Officers shall commence their terms of office on May 1 and serve two year terms with the exception of the President, President-Elect, and Past President.

 4.2.1.
 Each Ex-Officio Director shall serve as a Director by virtue of the office he or she holds.
 All Ex-Officio Directors shall serve until they no longer hold their respective offices.